The Message of Jesus: A Bible Study

 The Jews had various assumptions about what the Messiah would do, but Jesus did not act the way they wanted him to.
 Their assumptions about the king were wrong, and their assumptions about the kingdom were wrong, too.

 3. Did Jesus say that the kingdom had already come upon the first-century Jews?
-Matt.
-12:28.
+Matthew 12:28.
 Were people already entering the kingdom of God?
-Luke 16:16; Matt.
-21:31.
+Luke 16:16; Matthew 21:31.
 How were they entering?
-Matt.
-21:31-32.
+Matthew 21:31-32.
 Is it possible to enter something that does not exist?

 Comment: When Jesus preached the kingdom of God, he told people to believe the message and repent (Mark 1:15).
 He criticized those who did not believe and repent, but praised the people who did believe and repent, and said that they were entering the kingdom.

 4. Did Jesus also speak of the kingdom of God as a future reality?
-Matt.
-8:11; 13:43; Luke 13:28.
+Matthew 8:11; 13:43; Luke 13:28.
 Can something that exists right now expand and also exist in the future?

 Comment: Jesus spoke of the kingdom as both a present-tense reality and a future glory.
 It exists now as a spiritual realm—in the world, but not part of the world—and it will later expand with power and glory when Jesus returns.
 The kingdom will then come in great power.
-God's power is already here, of course, but it is veiled—present but not yet visible.
+God’s power is already here, but it is veiled—present but usually not visible.

 In a similar way, Jesus spoke of the kingdom both as something that exists right now and something that will exist in a greater way when he returns.
 When he and his disciples announced that the kingdom was near, they meant the spiritual, invisible phase of the kingdom.
 For those who thought the kingdom would soon appear with power and glory, he told a parable to explain that there would be a delay (Luke 19:11-27)—but the parable also explains that some of the work of the kingdom must be done even before the kingdom appears in its fullness.
 Now is the time we are to believe, repent, be saved and enter the kingdom.

 5. What did Jesus say would be preached throughout the world?
-Matt.
-24:14.
+Matthew 24:14.
 What did he commission his disciples to preach?
-Matt.
-28:19-20; Mark 16:15-16; Luke 24:47.
+Matthew 28:19-20; Mark 16:15-16; Luke 24:47.
 Should we conclude that preaching the kingdom is practically synonymous with preaching faith, repentance, forgiveness and making disciples?

 Preaching in the book of Acts